RidaNaz/Next.js/step19_server-actions/README.md

 ## Client Components
 * Client Components can *only* import actions that use the ***module-level*** `use server` directive.
-* To call a Server Action in a Client Component, create a new file and add the `use server` directive at the top of it.
+* To call a Server Action in a Client Component, create a new file (with `.ts` or `.js` extension) and add the `use server` directive at the top of it.
 * All functions within the file will be marked as Server Actions that can be reused in *both* ***Client and Server Components*** :
 ```ts
 'use server'